top of page

 OCD is characterized by persistent, intrusive thoughts or urges that can be difficult to control.
 It's common for people with OCD to engage in compulsive behaviors or rituals as a way of trying to prevent something terrible from happening, but these behaviors can actually end up reinforcing the anxiety and making the symptoms worse.

-Remember, seeking help for OCD is a positive step towards taking control of your life and managing your symptoms.
-With the right treatment and support, you can learn to live a fulfilling life without being controlled by your intrusive thoughts and compulsions.
+In therapy, you'll develop more effective strategies for managing your symptoms.
+You can learn to live a fulfilling life without being controlled by your intrusive thoughts and compulsions.

 I'm afraid of being judged or misunderstood in therapy.